c0p4c4b4n4/grpc-grpc-java/example1/readme.md

 ##### The contract between the service and the client

 A *.proto* file defines the *contract* between a service and a client.
-A typical *.proto* file consists of the following sections:

-* *Syntax definition*: specifies the version of the Protobuf language being used.
-* *Package*: declares a namespace for the definitions to avoid naming conflicts.
-* *Imports*: allows reuse of definitions from other *.proto* files.
-* *Options*: provides instructions to the Protobuf compiler for code generation across different programming languages. <sup>Options can be applied at different scopes: file, message, field, enum, enum value, and service.</sup>
-* *Messages*: defines the data structures exchanged between the client and the service.
-* *Services*: defines RPC services and the methods provided by the service.

-Below is the *.proto* file used in this example:
+This example shows the *.proto* file used by both clients and servers in the application.
+Beyond the *message* and *service* definitions discussed earlier, the file also includes additional metadata.
+Specifically, it declares the use of Protobuf language version 3, and defines options specific to Java applications:

 ```
-// syntax definition
+// syntax
 syntax = "proto3";

-// package
-package example.grpc;

-// imports
-import "another.proto";

 // options
 option java_package = "com.example.grpc";